Flag of Friuli: The flag today

-The Friulian flag is currently on display next to the flags of Friuli-Venezia Giulia Autonomous Region, Italy, and the EU in many public areas belonging to the Friulian language community.
+In many public areas, the Friulian flag is displayed alongside the flags of Friuli-Venezia Giulia, Italy, and the EU.

 3 April marks the anniversary of the founding of the patriarchal state of Aquileia (under Regional Law no. 6 of 27 March 2015) and is celebrated with the "Fieste de Patrie dal Friûl" (Celebration of the Friulian homeland).
 This celebration marks a particular occasion for members of the community and many public entities to display the Friulian Flag.

 The current version of the Friulian flag was designed in the 1970s by Giorgio Jus (S. Vito al Tagliamento, 1940) upon request by the leaders of Movimento Friuli (a regionalist political party in Friuli) and is a modern stylisation inspired by the original medieval flag.
 The first prototype of the modern version of the Friulian flag was printed in Codroipo on 24 July 1974 by the Movimento Friuli and read "FRIÛL" underneath the eagle.